Calgary Peace Prize

 The purpose of the award is to recognize individuals globally for their work supporting peace, "making the world a more just, safer and less violent place."

 History

 The University of Calgary established the Calgary Peace Prize in 2006.
 The coordination of it shifted to Mount Royal University in 2016 during the creation of the John de Chastelain Peace Initiative.
-The prize is $8,000 and is awarded annually in April.
+As of 2017, the prize was $8,000 and was awarded annually in April.

 As of 2019, Mark Ayyash, who serves as the director of the Initiative, oversees the prize.

 Selection criteria

 The award is given only to someone with a who has made a lifelong commitment to peace.
 Anyone can nominate someone.
 The winner is selected by a six-person committee of people from Calgary.